 • Part A is introductory

-• Part B provides a framework for connection and access to a transmission network or a distribution network and to the national grid (however, connection of retail customers, including micro embedded generators, is covered in chapter 5A)
+• Part B provides a framework for establishing and modifying connection and access to a transmission network or a distribution network and to the national grid (however, connection of retail customers, including micro resource operators, is covered in chapter 5A).
+This includes obligations on parties to comply with performance and system standards and technical requirements and dispute resolution processes.

 • Part C addresses the network related issues following the negotiation of a connection agreement under Part B, namely the design of connected equipment, inspection and testing, commissioning and disconnection and reconnection, and